mlr-org/mlrCPO/info/developers.md

 # mlrCPO Internals

+This file is written in markdown and should be found in the `info` directory; a compiled `.pdf` version is also supplied in the same directory.

 The following describes the internal design of `mlrCPO`.
 Package names, file names, and object names are in monospace: `Classname`; functions are monospace with parentheses: `fun()`; exported functions are followed by an asterisk: `exportedFun()*`; list slots are monospace, prepended with a dollar sign: `$slot`.

 ## Overview